5 Sources of competitive advantage

 The distinctive nature of these skills and resources make up a company's core competencies.
 Capabilities that are critical to a business achieving competitive advantage.
 “Core competencies are the most important sources of uniqueness” 1990 Prahalad and Hamel.
 They are a “harmonised combination of multiple resources and skills that distinguish a firm in the marketplace”.

 Are they Core Competencies?

 - Relevance; they must give something that strongly influences the consumer to choose the product/ service.

 - Difficult to imitate; the competence must be difficult to imitate

-- Breadth of Application; Something that opens new markets.
+- The breadth of Application; Something that opens new markets.
 If it only opens a few small niche markets then success in these markets will not be enough to sustain significant growth.

-The value chain is a high level model developed by Porter.
-It is use to describe the process by which businesses receive raw materials, add value through various processes to create a finished product, ready to sell to customers.
+The value chain is a high-level model developed by Porter.
+It is used to describe the process by which businesses receive raw materials, and add value through various processes to create a finished product, ready to sell to customers.
 The overall goal of the value chain is to deliver maximum value for the least possible cost to create a competitive advantage.

 5. Differential Advantage

 Unique benefits/ selling points/ characteristics that set the product/ service apart and above its competitors in the customer's viewpoint.